-The Fitness Center is in the Student Center, adjacent to the Bistro.
+The Fitness Center is in the Student Wellness Center, adjacent to the Bistro at the Berlin campus.
 Students, faculty, staff, and alumni may use the Fitness Center at no charge.
 Hours of operation are posted each semester and may change based on usage patterns.
 Prior to using the facility, all individuals must complete liability, orientation, and registration forms.
 These forms are available at the Welcome Center.